-The communities that the Poudre Canyon Fire Protection District serves are located in three areas.
+The communities that the Poudre Canyon Fire Protection District serves are located in four areas.
 Poudre Canyon stretches for 60 miles along Hwy 14 and for our purposes is divided into two areas, Lower Poudre Canyon east of the narrows and Upper Poudre Canyon west of the narrows.
 Poudre Park is the population center of the Lower Poudre Canyon.
 Many of these people have jobs in town and commute to work.
 Rustic and Spenser Heights are the population centers of the Upper Poudre Canyon.
 Most people who live in these areas are retired.
-The third area we serve is along County road 68C.
-Here you will find the Shambhala Mountain Center and the Ben Delatour Scout Ranch.
+The third area we serve is along County Road 68C.
+Here you will find the Drala Mountain Center and the Ben Delatour Scout Ranch.
 Most of the folks who live in this area are self-employed.

 - Community Wildfire Protection Plans